Comments on Exploring Quantum Statistics for Dirac and Majorana Neutrinos using Spinor-Helicity technique (arXiv:2507.07180 [hep-ph]): Summary of our Original Comments

-In Ref.~\cite{Bigaran:2025kod} the authors aim to provide a critique of our papers \cite{Kim:2021dyj, Kim:2023iwz, Kim:2024tsm} where we have explored the possibility whether quantum statistics could help in distinguishing Dirac and Majorana neutrinos.
+In Ref.~\cite{Bigaran:2025kod} the authors aim to provide a critique of our papers \cite{Kim:2021dyj, Kim:2023iwz, Kim:2024tsm} where we have explored the possibility whether quantum statistics could help distinguish Dirac and Majorana neutrinos.
 We note that in Ref.~\cite{Bigaran:2025kod} the authors have tried to force agreement with the practical Dirac Majorana confusion theorem (pDMCT), while in our works \cite{Kim:2021dyj, Kim:2023iwz, Kim:2024tsm} we have explored the domain of applicability of pDMCT in addition to providing a general proof of it in context of final states having neutrino antineutrino pair.
 We have used the standard quantum field theory in our papers \cite{Kim:2021dyj, Kim:2023iwz, Kim:2024tsm} and our approach very well accommodates the previously existing literature.
+Our comments are as follows.

-\red{ The underlying basis of the main claim of Ref.~\cite{Bigaran:2025kod} where they disagree with our papers, is contained within their Eqs.~(33)-(38) of Sec.~IV.
+\begin{enumerate}[leftmargin=0pt] \item \red{ The underlying basis of the main claim of Ref.~\cite{Bigaran:2025kod} where they disagree with our papers, is contained within their Eqs.~(33)-(38) of Sec.~IV, as well as in Eqs.~(14)-(16) of their Sec.~III.
 While discussing the case of Dirac neutrinos, the authors of \cite{Bigaran:2025kod} contend that for the unobserved final states of neutrino and antineutrino one should symmetrize the amplitude squared with respect to the 4-momenta of the neutrino and antineutrino.
-Just below Eq.~(34) of \cite{Bigaran:2025kod} they state that ``To make a fair comparison with the Majorana case, as the neutrinos are not observed, it is imperative that \textit{both} momentum assignments be the anti-neutrino are summed to construct the Dirac matrix-element squared''. } This notion of symmetrizing at the probability level for Dirac neutrinos affects the inferences made in Ref.~\cite{Bigaran:2025kod}. \blue{ As explained below, we find such symmetrization ``by hand'' to be incorrect and misleading.
-Our comments below exclusively discuss all aspects of this particular issue found in Ref.~\cite{Bigaran:2025kod}. } It should be mentioned that although we primarily focus on their Sec.~IV where they have critiqued our work on the decay $B^0 \to \mu^- \mu^+ \nu_\mu \overline{\nu}_\mu$ \cite{Kim:2021dyj}, the above mentioned issue can also be found in Sec.~III of \cite{Bigaran:2025kod} around Eqs.~(14)-(16).
-Finally, we also point out the misinterpretation of the helicity amplitudes given in Eq.~(28) of \cite{Kim:2023iwz} by the authors of \cite{Bigaran:2025kod} in their Eqs.~(39)-(43).
-We clarify these aspects as well.
+Just below Eq.~(34) of \cite{Bigaran:2025kod} they state that ``To make a fair comparison with the Majorana case, as the neutrinos are not observed, it is imperative that \textit{both} momentum assignments be the anti-neutrino are summed to construct the Dirac matrix-element squared''. } This notion of symmetrizing at the probability level for Dirac neutrinos affects the inferences made in Ref.~\cite{Bigaran:2025kod}.